qyli8/react-expensify-app/readme.md

 ## you might see below output
 #i ｢wds｣: Project is running at http://localhost:8080/
 #i ｢wds｣: webpack output is served from /dist/
-#i ｢wds｣: Content not from webpack is served from D:\ReactLearning\react-course-project\expensify-app-React16\public
 #i ｢wds｣: 404s will fallback to /index.html
 #i ｢wdm｣: Hash: 99b239a9632db4d1a630
 #Version: webpack 4.3.0